onkarganjewar/CMPE273-Assignment2/README.md

 ### Deploying MongoDB

-• All the instructions and relevant files for installing MongoDB can be found [here.](https://docs.mongodb.org/manual/installation/)
+• All the instructions for installing MongoDB can be found [here.](https://docs.mongodb.org/manual/installation/)

 • You will also need to create a collection, and connect to that MongoDB deployment using a standard connection URI like this: